 At long last, allow me to finish this series with the full story behind why I left engineering, and where I plan to go from here.

-Corporate engineering brainwashes thousands of new engineers each year into sharing the same perilous perspective.
-It’s like a cult of Kool-Aid drinkers out here.
+Engineering brainwashes thousands of engineers each year into sharing the perilous perspective.
+It’s like a cult of Kool-Aid drinkers.

 How bad is the corporate environment for your health?
-In this installment of A String of Unfavorable Roles, I tackle that question in depth.
+In this installment of A String of Unfavorable Roles, I tackle the sedentary situation in depth.

 Most people would say engineering is a meritocracy, right?
 If so, my experience tells me that merit is a misnomer.